GenomicDataInfrastructure/gdi-userportal-deployment/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 # GDI User Portal
-This is a deployment example of the GDI User Portal, assuming a RHEL-based Linux distribution.
-For REMS, the keys for issuing Visas and passports are included.
-This cannot be used for production.
-Follow the instructions here [https://github.com/GenomicDataInfrastructure/starter-kit-rems](https://github.com/GenomicDataInfrastructure/starter-kit-rems) for the complete manual.
+This is a deployment example of all components needed for GDI User Portal, assuming a RHEL-based Linux distribution.
+For REMS, the keys for issuing Visas and passports are included, follow the instructions here [https://github.com/GenomicDataInfrastructure/starter-kit-rems](https://github.com/GenomicDataInfrastructure/starter-kit-rems) for the complete manual.

+> [!IMPORTANT]
+> This repository cannot be used directly for production.
+Please ensure you have carefully reviewed all requirements, and environmnet variables, and have put all security measurements in place.

 # Preparatory steps on the VM
 ```